onyeka-hub/Project-19/README.md

 **Note**: First, try to approach this project on your own, but if you hit any blocker and could not move forward with the project, refer to this video https://youtu.be/nCemvjcKuIA

+**Note**:
+        - Because we have not configured our servers (nginx proxy, wordpress and tooling) it will be failing health checks, therefore we need to deregister them from the target group so that we can easily configure them without the autoscaling group spinning up new instances.
+        - We also need to de-attach the target groups (nginx proxy, wordpress and tooling) group from the laodbalancers so that the loadbalancers would not forward traffic to the instances during our configuration.

+**Note**:
+- That the ansible files should be in another directory in github because the bastion server needs to clone this repository to be able to run the playbook.
+- That the ansible needs to connect to our aws account to pull down the private ip address of our servers , therefore we need to run `aws configure` on our bastion so that it can have the credentials to connect to the servers.
+- Using ssh-agent, through vscode, connect to the bastion host and clone the https://github.com/onyeka-hub/ansible-deploy-pro-19.git repository.

 8. Update ansible script with values from teraform output

         - RDS endpoints for wordpress and tooling
         - Database name, password and username for wordpress and tooling
         - Access point ID for wordpress and tooling
-- Internal load balancee DNS for nginx reverse proxy
+        - Internal load balancer DNS for nginx reverse proxy

-9. run ansible script.
-Note that the ansible files should be in another directory in github because the bastion server needs to clone this repository to be able to run the playbook.
+9. Run ansible script.

 Check the dynamic inventory by running this command:

 ```